Engineering Supervisor - Development Review

 An equivalent combination of education, training, and experience that demonstrates the required knowledge, skills, and abilities may be considered.

-- Ability to establish and maintain effective working relationships with employees and citizens and customers
+- Establish and maintain effective working relationships with employees, customers and residents.

 - Handle sensitive situations with tact and diplomacy

-- Communicate effectively both orally and in writing with the public, commissions, City Council, and city staff regarding development projects and issues
+- Communicate effectively both orally and in writing with the public, executive staff, elected officials, and City staff regarding development projects and issues.

 - Establish and fulfill goals and objectives